Wilson Benesch GRAVITON® Ti Tonearm Dohmann Edition

 Take a moment to think of the counterweight design of virtually every tonearm you have ever considered.
 They usually consist of solid metal weights that you can rotate along a lateral axis until you are happy with the balance.
 Now consider the design of the GRAVITON® Ti.

-When studying the GRAVITON® Ti counterbalance structure, at the macro level the triangular structures across the components can be appreciated and these exist not only in basic two-dimensional views but also when appreciating the structures in a three-dimensional helical perspective.
-At a micro level, the triangular geometry is also found internally within these components where Wilson Benesch has designed the counterbalance to contain a repeating tessellated latticed structure within the titanium.
-This can easily be appreciated at the top of the counterbalance where the structure can be seen through, but in fact under the solid titanium skin there exists tessellation through the entire counterbalance structure.
+The GRAVITON® Ti is a 3-part design with hollow sections at the front, tessellated sections through the middle and solid sections toward the back by the pivot point.
+At a macro level, the triangular structures across the components can be appreciated and these exist not only in basic two-dimensional views but also when appreciating the structures in a three-dimensional helical perspective.
+At a micro level, the triangular geometry is also found internally within the middle section where Wilson Benesch has designed the counterbalance to contain a repeating tessellated latticed structure within the titanium.

 The tessellated structures impart multiple advantages: